 This aspect of Barcelona reminded me a little bit of San Francisco, as it was up on the “mountain” or hillside with amazing views of the city and onward to the beach.
 My mother informed me this park was initially supposed to be a fancy neighborhood, but something went wrong (people didn’t want to live up there), so it became a park instead.
 I say Barcelona is lucky it’s a park – we commented how wonderful it would be to be able to job/run or even walk through that park on the daily.
 Truly unlike anything else I’ve ever seen.

 Then there are the views – the views!

 The park is massive.
 At one point I saw a little mountain with some crosses, and declared I wanted to check that out, so we hiked a little more and went over to the crosses.
 As you can see it was a bit crowded (we all walked up to the top, which I have to admit was a bit freaky), but the views (again) were amazing.
 If you look at the large view photo above, you can see La Sagrada Familia (the Gaudi Basilica) in the upper left corner with scaffolding as well as framed by the trees in the bottom right photo.

 That evening we made our way back to the same place where we had lunch (it was so good).
 Unfortunately, the name of the restaurant escapes me.
-Jacira (who is amazing and speaks French, Spanish, Catalan, Portuguese, and English to name a few languages) was speaking with the waiter and organized it where we’d have a special order for paella for 4 that evening.
-It was so much delicious food. and a perfect way to round out the end of day 2.
+Jacira (who is amazing and speaks French, Spanish, Catalan, Portuguese, and English to name a few languages) was speaking with the waiter and organized it where we’d have a special order for paella for four that evening.
+It was so much delicious food. and a perfect way to round out the end of day two.